TheDAO/Current-Proposals/README.md

-# Current Proposals
+# Slock.it Propposal to create the Ethereum Computer and Universal Sharing Network (to be branded later)

-Slock.it proposal for the Ethereum Computer and Universal Sharing Network
+### hash goes here once it is executed

 https://github.com/TheDAO/Current-Proposals/blob/master/Proposal1.pdf